 What a wonderful experience…to witness part of the journey we will all eventually take…a rather large opening in the curtain between life and afterlife.

 The Torn Temple Curtain – at the Time of Another Transition

 At the time of Christ’s death the temple curtain was torn.
 Matthew 27:51

 It is not a slight rent through which we may see a little; but it is rent from the top to the bottom.
 There is an entrance made for the greatest sinners.
 If there had only been a small hole cut through it, the lesser offenders might have crept through; but what an act of abounding mercy is this, that the veil is rent in the midst, and rent from top to bottom, so that the chief of sinners may find ample passage!”
 (Spurgeon)

 The tearing of the temple veil signified at least two things.
 First, now man has free access to the throne of grace by the cross.
 Second, no one should ever think again that God dwells in temples made with hands.
 (David Guzik)

+The following links are accounts from people who have also interacted with those that have passed on.
 Please contact me if you have a spiritual experience that you would like to share.
-I’d love to hear it.
+I’d love to hear about it.